chrisaugu/pngx-api/README.md

 ---

 ## Description
 API endpoint that exposes stock quotes from [pngx.com](http://www.pngx.com.pg/data/).
 PNGX-API is part of [crisbot](https://github.com/chrisaugu/cristhebot).
+PNGX-API is part of Crisbot.io, my personal bot which is still under heavy development.

 * A simple football stats and live-score Android app
 * A user can select a league they want to view the league table, top scorers and also be updated on the live-scores in realtime
 * User can be able to select to see upcoming matches for a given day
 * Project was completed with MVVM architecture and following android app architecture using Retrofit , Coroutines and Navigation components
+*

 ### Dependencies
 * Coroutines